to cause to change from a frozen to a liquid or semiliquid state; melt.

 a reduction or easing in tension or hostility.

-Meteorology(in winter) weather warm enough to melt ice and snow.
+Meteorology(in winter or in areas where freezing weather is the norm) weather warm enough to melt ice and snow.

 Meteorologya period of such weather:We had a two-week thaw in January.

 Meteorologythe thaw, the first day in the year when ice in harbors, rivers, etc., breaks up or loosens enough to begin flowing to the sea, allowing navigation:The Anchorage thaw came on May 18th.